HelenHelene/eportfolio/RMPP/RMPP_Unit01.md

 ### Reflections
-The reflective activity on ethics in computing, particularly focusing on generative AI, was a thought-provoking experience that deepened my understanding of the ethical dilemmas posed by emerging technologies.
+The reflective activity on ethics in generative AI was a thought-provoking experience that deepened my understanding of the ethical dilemmas posed by emerging technologies.
 Through this activity, I explored multiple perspectives on AI governance, data privacy, and fairness.

 Moving forward, I will actively contribute feedback to peers in the collaborative discussion on ethics and professional conduct, using insights gained from this unit to provide constructive and evidence-based responses.